gogins/csound-webserver-opcodes/README.md

 Csound interface in `Csound.js` communicates with the WebKit opcodes and thus with Csound using JSON-RPC and Ajax.

+Csound itself, or C++ code compiled using the Clang opcodes for Csound, can also execute JavaScript code in the JavaScript context of an opened Web page using `webkit_run_javascript` opcode.

+Thus, the interface between Csound and the Web pages that Csound creates is fully bidirectional.

 ## Syntax
 ```
 i_browser_handle webkit_create [i_rpc_port]